 Refractive errors (myopia, hyperopia or astigmatism) are typically the result of nature with 43% of visually impaired born with refractive errors that can be corrected with medication, surgery, glasses or contact lenses.

-Equality is the most important challenge that faces those with visual impairment and the improved accessibility to technology, braille and other tools that aid in daily life, the rest of the world is beginning to understand that the visually impaired population are capable of the same things as those with near perfect vision.
+Equality is the most important challenge that faces those with visual impairments.
+However, thanks to improved assistive technology, braille, and other specialized tools, the rest of the world is beginning to understand that the visually impaired population are capable of the same things as those with near-perfect vision.

-Although the visually impaired community has seen new opportunities, these are not foolproof solutions to everyday challenges and a greater dependence on what we might take for granted is very important.
-Electricity is a huge factor when it comes to content as without electricity a person who relies solely on a screen reader cannot simply browse a book, magazine or newspaper.
-This in turn puts greater demand on media that originated in print to be made available through computers where screen readers can assist in accessibility to content.
+A greater dependence on what we might take for granted is also very important.
+Electricity is a huge factor when it comes to content.
+Without it, a person who relies solely on a screen reader cannot simply browse a book, magazine or newspaper.
+This, in turn, puts greater demand on media that originated in print to be made available through computers where screen readers can assist.

 Louis Braille invented the Braille system for reading and writing in 1824, giving access to previously inaccessible literature.
 Helen Keller overcame the institutionalized education system of the 19th century, becoming the first deafblind person to earn a Bachelor of Arts Degree.
-Bob Stepp in 1980 developed the first Braille editing program, and in the modern era of internet we hold the key to accessibility for this generation and many more to come.
+Bob Stepp developed the first Braille editing program in 1980, and in the modern era we hold the key to accessibility for this generation and many more to come.

 Edit on GitHub

 The challenges of yesterday are the opportunities of today.